nginxinc/nginx-azure-workshops/labs/lab5/readme.md

     You should see a list of the (3) POD IPs for the coffee Service.

-**TAKE NOTE:** The Pod IPs are on a completely different IP subnet, from Docker or the first and second AKS cluster, which was configured using the Azure CNI - did you catch that distinction?
-Understanding the Backend IP/networking is critical to configuring your Nginx for Azure Upstreams properly.
+**TAKE NOTE:** The Pod IPs are on a completely different IP subnet, from Docker or the first or second AKS cluster, which was configured using the Azure CNI - did you catch that difference? *Understanding the Backend IP/networking is critical to configuring your Nginx for Azure Upstreams properly.*

 You built and used different CNIs and subnets so that you can see the differences.
 Nginx for Azure can work with `any` of these different backend applications and networks, as long as there is an IP Path to the Upstreams.

-(Yes, if you add the appropriate routing with VNet Gateways, you can use Upstreams in other Regions/Clusters/VMs.)
+(And YES, if you add the appropriate routing with VNet Gateways, you can use Upstreams in other Regions/Clusters/VMs.)

 Platform | Docker | AKS1 | AKS2